Arctic Trucks offers the Crossing expedition in two formats;

 Arctic Trucks has 24 hour access to a doctor at Union Glacier and or Novo airbase for consultation via satellite telephone.
 The doctor at the airbase also has a well-equipped surgery for immediate medical care should a situation arise.

 What if something goes wrong?

 Arctic Trucks has detailed emergency response plans for a wide range of scenarios.
-All Arctic Trucks expeditions have 24 hour Search and Rescue cover which will provide immediate medical evacuation should it be needed.
+All Arctic Trucks expeditions have 24 hour Search and Rescue cover which will provide swift medical evacuation should it be needed.
 In most scenarios a casualty would be transported back to either Union Glacier and onward to Punta Arenas if needed or Novo airbase and onwards to Cape Town if needed, as quickly as possible.

 Are there age restrictions?

 Currently, only those aged 16 or over may travel to Antarctica.
 This is regardless of whether or not they are accompanied by their parents or have parental consent to travel.

 There is no upper age limit for travel to Antarctica but you will be asked to complete a medical questionnaire and to have a medical check before travel.